Transient Tachypnea of the Newborn (TTN)

 An oxygen hood (a clear plastic box that fits around the baby’s head).

 A CPAP (continuous positive airway pressure) machine.
 This machine pushes a small amount of air continuously into the baby’s lungs.
 It helps hold open the airways and clear fluid.
+The air is blown through a mask that goes over the baby's nose or small plastic tongs that goes into the baby's nose.
+CPAP may be used with or without supplemental oxygen.

 In most cases, TTN causes no complications and clears up within 72 hours.
 Breast or bottle feeding may not be possible until your baby is able to breathe normally.
 There are no known long-term effects on your baby’s lungs.
 Your baby’s health care provider can tell you more about your baby’s situation.